DKLoehr/FractaSketch/README.md

 =============
 ## Configuring FractaSketch

 Some of FractaSketch's parameters can be configured by the user.
-To edit them, open the "FractaSketch_config.cfg" file in the same directory as the FractaSketch executable.
+To edit them, open the "FractaSketch_config.txt" file in the same directory as the FractaSketch executable.
 To modify a value, simply change the number on the right-hand side of the equals sign.

 =============
 ## Changelog: